 Do I need an appointment?

 Yes please!
-We are by appointment only so that we can give each bride a wonderful and focused experience.+
+We are by appointment only Monday through Sunday so that we can give each bride a wonderful and focused experience.+

 Do you charge a cancellation fee and require me to give my credit card in advance for an appointment?

 We are open Monday through Sunday.
 We’ve been asked if we charge a cancellation fee.
-Not as of now as our brides always are so excited to see us and rarely cancel!
+As of now, we do not.
 Just please give us at least 24 hours notice of cancellation so we can fill your time slot.
 We know that bridal shops are holding you to your appointment with your credit card and will charge you with a $25 cancellation fee when you cancel.
-No need to worry as we will reimburse you for the $25 cancellation fee by applying it towards your beautiful wedding dress!
+No need to worry!
+If you decide on a dress at Molle Bridals, we will cover your cancellation fee and apply it to your dress purchase.
 We just need a valid confirmation showing us that the other bridal shop does charge for cancellations and validation of an existing appointment.
 And we will also be happy to call that store to cancel on your behalf.

 What should I bring to my appointment?

 Just yourself!
 If you’d like to bring a strapless bra or your favorite pair of heels, you can, otherwise we have you covered!